 The exchange has to take place directly between the people who are business experts and development experts.

-As we have seen in the previous section, many things can go wrong already in the requirement phase.
-Now let’s see how it goes on until we finally arrive at the “failed project”.
+As seen in the previous section, many things can go wrong already in the requirement phase.
+Now let’s see how it goes until we finally arrive at the “failed project”.

 Typical errors in the further phases